Are you looking to buy or collect some vintage romance novels but unsure where to find them? We’ve got some tips to help book hunters in their search.

-- Libraries: People donate their used books to libraries, which often have no need or desire for older paperback romances.
+People donate their used books to libraries, which often have no need or desire for older paperback romances.
 My local library sells unwanted books at super cheap prices, usually for under a dollar.

-- Perhaps this site might help you find a local sale: EstateSales.
+Perhaps this site might help you find a local sale: EstateSales.

 Sifting through someone’s junk while they stare at you and declaring how the items have huge emotional value might make you anxious.
 It does for me.
 Do it anyway.
 Go ahead and overlook crap like that purple and green ashtray Junior made in 4th-grade art class, now marked down at the low price of

 According to @Artoftheclinch: “[My] local library has an area in the entry where people can leave books for taking if the books don’t meet the criteria for donating to the library’s shop.”
 I recently discovered The Little Free Library.
-This wonderful program is run in over 90 countries.
+This incredible program is run in over 90 countries.

 Non-Wild Sites to Buy Romance Novels

 Like Amazon, you can find great used books here.
 If you’re searching for a particular cover or edition, you may have more luck finding them here.
 Purchase from Alibris, and they’ll send you coupons for $10, $15, or $20 off per next order.

-- It’s like a birthday present; only you pay for the gifts!
+It’s like a birthday present; only you pay for the gifts!
 Through eBay, I’ve discovered numerous gems.
 Although, once or twice, I’ve received duplicate copies in a single purchase, so caveat emptor.

-- Craigslist: Honestly, you might have more luck finding a kitten or used couch for sale on Craigslist, as more people use Facebook Marketplace now to sell or get rid of items locally.
+You might have more luck finding a kitten or used couch for sale on Craigslist, as more people use Facebook Marketplace now to sell or get rid of items locally.
 It’s still worth a shot.

 I checked my area, and the pickings were slim.
 However, if I’m willing to drive 77 miles away, I can get a lot of 100 paperback romances for just $15.
 Of course, with gas and tolls, that’s hardly a deal, but if I’m ever on a road trip vacation, I could kill two birds with one stone! 😊

 The Wild, Wild West of Book Searches

 I know I said beware of internet book-swapping sites, but Paperback Swap has been in business since 2004 and has 1.1 million books listed.
 You create an account to join, pay an annual fee of $20, list the books you have to swap, pay postage for the books you mail out, and collect credits.
 The credits allow you to choose a book, which you receive for free, minus the credit.

-If you choose to exchange books with someone you know only through the internet, consider how close you are, how well you trust the person, and if you don’t mind losing a book and $2.89 if they don’t return the favor.
+If you choose to exchange books with someone you know only through the internet, consider how close you are, how well you trust the person, and if you don’t mind losing a book, $2.89 if they don’t return the favor.
 That’s how much it costs to ship via media mail for items under 1 pound.